SubbuManickam/MarvelFlix/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Future features
-- Add movies/TV shows to favorites list
+- Add movies/series to favorites list
+- Search specifically for movies/series
+- Keep a lookout for upcoming content using the Coming Soon tab